top of page

 Another view of the 'canteen' section of the Economy Class Lounge area, later at night.

-The sun deck also features a bar operated by Flocafé.
-It was closed at the time, and only opened after the ship departed Piraeus.
+The sun deck area also features a bar operated by Flocafé.
+It was closed at the time, and it only opened after the ship departed Piraeus.
 Like all outdoor bars operated seen on ships owned by Blue Star Ferries, this Flocafé bar serves coffee, soft drinks, juices and snacks.

 Next to us was the historic ferry PANAGIA TINOU of Ventouris Sea Lines.
-She was unfortunately laid-up, as her owners experienced severe financial difficulties which prevented them from paying the ship's crew, which responded by permanently arresting the ferry.
+She was unfortunately laid-up, as her owners experienced severe financial difficulties which prevented them from paying the salaries of the ship's crew, which responded by permanently arresting the ferry.
 It was her first summer under that name, as she was previously known as the AGIOS GEORGIOS under Ventouris Sea Lines from 2004 to 2015.
 She had been operating on the Piraeus-Kythnos-Serifos-Sifnos-Milos-Kimolos-Folegandros-Sikinos-Ios-Santorini line from 2005 to 2014.

 Next to the PANAGIA TINOU was another Greek coastal service veteran.
 Indeed, it was the KRITI I of ANEK Lines, which was spending her first season on the Piraeus-Chania line.